x-vin/covidcures/docs/src/homeopathic.md

 **DISCLAIMER**: This information is for educational purposes only.
 It is not intended to serve as a substitute for diagnosis, treatment, or advice from a qualified, licensed medical professional.
 Any treatment you undertake should be discussed with your physician or other licensed medical professional.

 **NOTE**: The information in this tabulation about dosages is primarily for adults.
-The dosages for children have been mentioned in the case of a few over-the-counter remedies where the data was available."
+The dosages for children have been mentioned in the case of a few over-the-counter remedies where the data was available.

 ## 1. Arsenicum album 30C (or Arsalb with potency 30), or 200 C for more severe cases; Camphor 1 M